 Tip: Try extending this message and talking about why we should connect, what we have in common or what benefits I would get from accepting.
 Adding a call to action, or making a reference to what I do or what mutual connections we have might give you a fighting chance of converting this message into one that might kick off a meaningful dialogue.

-I recently hosted LinkedIn guru and long-time Dux-friend Tyron Giuliani on a webinar where he touched on the connection request message strategy.
-I loved a lot of what he had to say – check out 12 mins into this webinar replay where he talks about why you should emulate in the connection message what you would say in real life and why you should focus on one goal only – getting an acceptance.
+I hosted LinkedIn guru and long-time Dux friend Tyron Giuliani on a webinar where he touched on the connection request message strategy.
+I loved a lot of what he had to say – check out 12 mins into the webinar LinkedIn sales techniques for huge business growth, where he talks about why you should emulate in the connection message what you would say in real life and why you should focus on one goal only – getting an acceptance.